William 'Joey' Hollebone: Firearms charge

-While Hollebone was serving his sentence in early 1951, Hazel Hollebone was living in Albion-street, Surry Hills.
+While Hollebone was serving his sentence in early 1951, Hazel Hollebone was living in Albion Street, Surry Hills.

 The murder of Bobby Lee

 On the night of 1 May 1951 Chow Hayes' nephew, Dennis 'Danny Boy' Simmons, was shot and killed at Hayes' house in Ultimo.
 He was shot twice in the back of his head through the lounge-room window by William 'Bobby' Lee, who believed he was shooting at Hayes.
 Lee, an ex-boxer and one of the bouncers at Thommo's two-up school, had been involved in a violent personal dispute with Hayes.
 The murder set off a series of events that culminated in Hayes serving a lengthy prison sentence.
 Hollebone was still in prison on the firearms charge when Simmons was murdered, but was released soon afterwards.
 By that time Hayes was certain that it was Lee who had shot his nephew.

 On the evening of May 28, about a fortnight after his release from prison, Joey and Hazel Hollebone joined Chow Hayes and his wife 'Topsy' for a night out at the Ziegfeld Cabaret in King Street, Sydney.
 Hayes had received information that Bobby Lee would be at the club.
 Later in the night, in the early hours of Tuesday May 29, Hayes and Hollebone approached Lee's table and sat down.
 After an exchange of angry words, by which time it became apparent Lee had no intention of going 'outside', Hayes pulled a .45-calibre pistol from his belt and shot him five times.
 Hayes hastily departed, leaving Hollebone to gather up Hazel and Topsy and they also quickly left the club.
 Topsy Hayes and Hazel Hollebone were later charged with Lee's murder (but granted bail), while Hayes and Hollebone remained in hiding from the police for a period of six weeks.
-The police apprehended Hollebone on July 10, found hiding under a double bed in an upstairs room at Henry 'Bronze' Monzetti's 'Hasty Tasty' fish shop in Cleveland-street, Darlington.
+The police apprehended Hollebone on July 10, found hiding under a double bed in an upstairs room at Henry 'Bronze' Monzetti's 'Hasty Tasty' fish shop in Cleveland Street, Darlington.
 He was taken to Central Police Station and charged with Lee's murder.
-Hollebone was remanded without bail and Monzetti was charged with habouring and granted bail.
+Hollebone was remanded without bail and Monzetti was charged with harbouring and granted bail.
 Hayes was apprehended on July 13 in a pre-dawn police operation at his home in Ultimo, where he had been hiding for much of the time since Lee's murder.